You have a choice:

 What does it cost?

-You can get the implant free of charge from any government hospital or clinic in South Africa.
+The implant is free of charge from any government hospital or clinic in South Africa.
 If you go to a private doctor or health facility, the cost can be R 1700.

 What are the side effects?